THE "MY WAY" KILLINGS

 Before me a stage, and a singer.

-As I huffed and caught my breath, the famous actor Clint Eastwood crooned 'My way'.
-On reaching the song's rousing crescendo, his body stiffened and he grimaced in sudden pain.
+As I huffed and caught my breath, the actor Clint Eastwood crooned "My way".
+On reaching the song's rousing crescendo, his body stiffened and he grimaced in pain.
 After a stoic attempt to continue, he toppled dead to the floor.
-Kneeling over him, I spotted a valve-like dart embedded in his back.
+Standing over him, I spotted a valve-like dart embedded in his back.

 I woke the following morning perplexed, and more tired than I'd been the night before.